Skip to Site HeaderSkip to Main ContentSkip to Footer

 Understanding Acid Reflux and Its Impact on Sleep

 Sleep Cooler.
 Sleep Calmer.
-Sleep with Less Reflux Disruption.
+Sleep with Less Reflux Disruption

 If you’re looking for another way to improve your sleep, consider the Chilipad.
 This sleep system lets you control the temperature of your bed, helping you stay comfortable all night, especially if heat or night sweats make your reflux worse.

-Sleep Positioning: The Power of Sleeping on Your Left Side
+Sleep Positioning: Left Side

 One of the simplest and most effective changes is to try sleeping on your left side.

 Your stomach sits lower than your esophagus when you’re on your left, making it harder for acid to escape upward.
-Studies have shown that left-side sleeping can reduce both the frequency and severity of nighttime reflux episodes.
-[3]

 How to Sleep on Your Left Side Comfortably